aviskase/aviskase.github.io/content/articles/2020/2020-06-18-robust-apis-are-weird.md

 }
 ```

-Yet by doing that, now we don't even need any JSON Schema to guess the property type.
+Yet by doing that, now we don't even need any JSON Schema to guess the type.
 No pesky little quotes --- it's a number!

 Perhaps you see where this is going.
 XML documents are plain-text.
 Each element's value is a simple string that frameworks cast into proper types using XSD.